UUcoffeeCup

 Tuesdays + WORSHIP The team works with the preacher, worship associate, board member on duty and the production team to plan and provide meaningful worship experiences to the congregation.
 For questions about the Worship Team please contact Jean Smyth-Crocetto, jmsmyth@verizon.net.

-Saturdays + MEDITATION The Mindfulness Meditation group (aka South Ocean Sangha) - The Mindfulness Meditation group will take off for the Summer and resume on September 7.
-Join a regular, weekly meditation practice at SNUUC and on Zoom on Saturdays at 9 am.
+Saturdays + MEDITATION The Mindfulness Meditation group (aka South Ocean Sangha) - Join a regular, weekly meditation practice at SNUUC and on Zoom on Saturdays at 9 am.
 The practice is open to meditators at all levels.
 All you need to do is show up and take your seat.
-If you would like more information or to receive the Zoom link to join the class please, contact Brian Larkin, bolarkin@optonline.net.
+If you would like more information or to receive the Zoom link to join the class.
+Please contact Brian Larkin, bolarkin@optonline.net.

 Sundays IMPROV Long Island Improv offers fun improvisation classes many Sunday afternoons in the SNUUC foyer.
 Many SNUUC members have enjoyed them and found them useful for developing creativity and communication skills.
 Go to longislandimprov.com for all the details.